dewandemo/dewandemo.github.io/_posts/2021-01-29-openshift-qna1.md

 > How many apps/pods should I run per OpenShift project?

 This is another _it depends_ answer.
 [OpenShift Docs](https://docs.openshift.com/container-platform/3.9/scaling_performance/cluster_limits.html) indicates cluster limits which are the maximum numbers but whether anything below that is going to be "usable" is going to depend a lot on the app(s) in question.

+These were the 7 answers of the 7 questions I took away from my talk.
+The 8th answer is my own learning over the recent years: whether we're maintaining a legacy system or choosing a shiny new tool, we should always keep the end-user in mind when making technical decisions.
+At the end, it's their experience with the product that matters.